Η κοινοπραξία ACTIN

 Team member

-Maria Zerva.
-Associate Professor of Sociolinguistics and Modern Greek Studies at the University of Strasbourg.
+Maria Zerva is Associate Professor of Sociolinguistics and Modern Greek Studies at the University of Strasbourg.
 Her research focuses on multilingualism, diversity, stances towards languages, linguistic ideologies and the construction of identities and otherness in discourse.
 She is the director of the Department of Modern Greek Studies and a member of the steering committee of the Interdisciplinary Thematic Institute LIRIC Language, Inclusion, Remediation, Interculturality, Communication.
 Within ACTIN, she works with the Strasbourg team on WP2 and WP5 and activities at UNISTRA and especially on developing evaluation questionnaires, interviews as well as focus groups’ guides.

 Dr Latisha Mary